 With its Ozark Mountains setting, Harold Bell Wright's 1907 novel “The Shepherd of the Hills” sparked initial interest in Branson as a place to visit.
 The Shepherd of the Hills Homestead (5586 SR 76W) re-creates the farm at the center of Wright's inspirational story, which also is dramatized at The Shepherd of the Hills Outdoor Theatre.

 Once upon a time Branson was a speck of a town in the middle of the Ozarks, and you can still appreciate the region's natural beauty on a relaxing cruise around Table Rock Lake aboard the Showboat Branson Belle (4800 SR 165).
-The scenic cruise on board a late 1800s-style paddle wheeler includes a three-course meal and a sensational show with talented performers and live music.
+The scenic cruise on board a late 1800s-style paddle wheeler includes a three-course meal and a sensational show with live music.

 Courtesy of Chateau on the Lake Resort and Spa